Click2Cloud/openshift2/README.md

 3. `Winnode-installer` - It contains the winnode installer which helps you to deploy your windows node on openshift cloud

-4. `OSEv2 Deployment Guide V1.0` - This document will guide you on how to use the Click2Cloud OpenShift .NET Kit and deploy your own OpenShift cloud with .NET and MSSQL capabilities.
+4. `OSEv2 Deployment Guide V1.0` - This document will guide you on how to use the Click2Cloud OpenShift .NET Development Kit and deploy your own OpenShift cloud with .NET and MSSQL capabilities.

 <br>